Study Committees for 3 studies

-Our local League is forming committees to study the three NYS League of Women Voters' study topics:
+Our local League is studying three NYS League of Women Voters' study topics:

 - Ballot Access Study, chaired by Lori Dawson